Plans Privacy Policy

 • preferences and responses used to support grouping (such as “This or That” selections);

-• city selection and any indication of interest in unsupported locations.
+• city selection and any indication of interest in unsupported locations; and

 Information Received from Bumble

 When you access Plans through Bumble, we may use information from your Bumble profile to support your experience in Plans.
-This may include profile details such as your name, date of birth, hometown, school, and job, as well as compatibility-related signals.
+This may include profile details such as your name, date of birth, hometown, school, and job, as well as information about your activity on the app.

 We use this information to help you get started with Plans, including pre-filling onboarding where available, grouping users into events, and shaping your experience in the service.